Quickstart Guide

 4. Click CREATE ACCOUNT to complete the account creation.

-Quickstart19.png Figure 2: Create an Account
+Figure 2: Create an account

 5. Once the account is created, click SELECT ACCOUNT to select the newly created account and start enrolling compute nodes and creating applications.

-Quickstart17.png Figure 3: Select an Account
+Figure 3: Select an account

-Step 3: Add an Application - Example: Flask Server
+3.4 Add an Application - Example: Flask Server

 2. Click the ADD button for the Enclave OS Application.